 Blueberries are a high-fibre, low-fructose fruit, meaning they won’t irritate your stomach with high insulin levels and will promote a level digestion.
 Fruits, understandably, are good for you but high fructose fruits like pineapple or mangoes may prove more difficult to break down and could cause as many problems as eating a sugary cake.
 Fructose is the naturally occurring sugar in fruits, but as the gut must produce high levels of acid to break down its contents, going low-fructose is always better.

-These are a great energy-boosting food which is easily digested due to its solubility.
+These are great energy-boosting food which is easily digested due to its solubility.
 Soluble fibre is managed much better in the bowels as it attracts water and slows down the digestive process.
-Try the riper ones if you suffer with IBS-D. You can incorporate bananas into loads of healthy IBS-friendly recipes too – take a look at my sugar-free ice-cream recipe for complete indulgence without the tummy troubles!
+Try the riper ones if you suffer from IBS-D. You can incorporate bananas into loads of healthy IBS-friendly recipes too – take a look at my sugar-free ice-cream recipe for complete indulgence without the tummy troubles!

 Linseeds or flaxseeds contain a lot of fibre, which means your body can develop good bacteria in the gut.
 The high levels of omega-3 also mean your body is constantly producing new healthy cells, tempting away any inflammation.
 You can add linseeds to muesli or salad for a crunchy addition.

 Naturally sweet and a pleasant alternative to milk, you can add natural yoghurt to breakfast foods or fruit as a snack.
 Most IBS sufferers struggle digesting the milk proteins in dairy, and natural yoghurt is a great way to incorporate some dairy into your diet as the bacteria deployed in the fermentation process abets the digestion of milk proteins.